-Six University of Wyoming graduates will be honored for their professional achievements and support of the university during Homecoming Oct.
-16-23.
+Four University of Wyoming graduates will be honored for their professional achievements and support of the university during Homecoming Oct.
+17-22.

-David Burman, Nancy Freudenthal and Peter Sherman are the recipients of the 2020 Distinguished Alumni Award.
-April Brimmer Kunz is the recipient of the 2020 Medallion Service Award.
-Their recognition was postponed until this fall because of COVID-19 concerns.
-Gary Darnall and Marlene Tromp are the recipients of the 2021 Distinguished Alumni Award.
+Joseph Leimkuhler, Carissa Moffat Miller and Douglas Stark are the recipients of the 2022 Distinguished Alumni Award.
+Jim Neiman is the 2022 Medallion Service Award recipient.
 The UW Alumni Association (UWAA) and the UW Office of the President present the awards.

 The Distinguished Alumni Award recognizes alumni who have achieved excellence in their profession; appreciate the impact of their UW education; and are people of integrity, stature and demonstrated ability.

 The Medallion Service Award recognizes outstanding service to the university.
 The award honors alumni or friends of UW who are people of integrity and stature, and who have unselfishly given of their time, talent and support.